thanhhoang4869/java-slang-dictionary/README.md

 - See source codes in directory `Source`.

 ### Data structure
-- HashMap: store a whole dictionary
+- HashMap: to store a whole dictionary
 - String: to store slang word
 - ArrayList<String>: to store definitions of a slang word.